gep13/gep13/input/blog/talk-at-ddd12.md

 Title: Talk at DDD 12
 Published: 12/6/2017
 Tags:
-- DDD
+- ddd
-- Reading
+- reading
-- GitHub
+- github
-- GitVersion
+- gitversion
-- GitReleaseManager
+- gitreleasemanager
-- Semantic Versioning
+- semantic versioning
 ---

 On the 10th June 2017, I had the privelege of being asked to present a session at [DDD 12](http://developerdeveloperdeveloper.com/).
 This is a free full day conference that takes place in the Microsoft Offices at Thames Valley Park in Reading.